-How do psychological scientists do research, and what does that mean for you?
+its psychological scientists do research, and what does that

-MATERIALS ASSESSMENTS
+ASSESSMENTS POLICIES

 SOCIAL MEDIA CHALLENGE

 Apply what you've learned, and recognize it in your lives

 I want students to take course material out of the classroom - see how psychology lives and breathes in their daily lives.
 To accomplish that, I encourage everyone to use the course hashtag #ubcpsyc217 to tweet about how you see research methodology operating in real life.
 I will occasionally compile tweets from members of the class and discuss them in class.
 Here are some examples from previous years!